Demand chain

-The term demand chain has been used in a business and management context as contrasting terminology alongside, or in place of, "supply chain".
+In business, a demand chain is the understanding and management of customer demand, in contrast to a supply chain.
 Madhani suggests that the demand chain "comprises all the demand processes necessary to understand, create, and stimulate customer demand".
 Cranfield School of Management academic Martin Christopher has suggested that "ideally the supply chain should become a demand chain", explaining that ideally all product logistics and processing should occur "in response to a known customer requirement".

 Concept

 Analysing the firm's activities as a linked chain is a tried and tested way of revealing value creation opportunities.
 The business economist Michael Porter of Harvard Business School pioneered a value chain approach: "the value chain disaggregates the firm into its strategically relevant activities in order to understand the costs and existing potential sources of differentiation".
 It is the micro mechanism at the level of the firm that equalizes supply and demand at the macro market level.

 Early applications in distribution, manufacturing and purchasing collectively gave rise to a subject known as supply chain management.
 Old supply chains have been transformed into faster, cheaper and more reliable modern supply chains as a result of investment in information technology, cost-analysis and process-analysis.

 Marketing, sales and service are the other half of the value-chain, which collectively drive and sustain demand, and are known as the Demand Chain.
 Progress in transforming the demand side of business is behind the supply side, but there is growing interest today in transforming demand chains.

 Without marketing / supply chain management (SCM) cross-functional collaboration, firms cannot be expected to respond optimally and promptly to customers' requirements.